WME Group: Privatization, divestment of sports assets

 In April 2024, private equity firm Silver Lake announced a deal to take Endeavor private, offering $27.50 per share in cash, valuing the company at $13 billion.
 As part of the buyout, Endeavor began to divest some of its assets; in August 2024, Endeavor announced plans to put its sports betting businesses OpenBet and IMG Arena up for sale, and in October 2024, announced plans to divest IMG, PBR, and On Location Experiences to TKO Group in an all-stock deal valued at $3.25 billion.
 The deal was completed on February 28, 2025.
 On November 11, 2024, it was announced that OpenBet and IMG Arena would be sold to OB Global Holdings, LLC for $450 million, in a management buyout led by Emanuel.
 The selling of Endeavor to Silver Lake was completed on March 24, 2025.
+Following the sale to Silver Lake, Endeavor began branding itself as "the WME Group".